tianjialiu/FIRECAM/README.md

 FIRECAM can be accessed through (1) Earth Engine Apps and (2) the Google Earth Engine (GEE) Javascript playground.
 While EE Apps facilitates access to FIRECAM for any user (GEE account not required), accessing the FIRECAM repository in the GEE playground allows rapid exports of timeseries and additional data analysis.
 The latter is also a fallback option if EE Apps is running too slowly.

 ### Ancillary Apps
-* [GFEDv4s Explorer](https://globalfires.earthengine.app/view/gfedv4s): Explore GFEDv4s emissions (1997-2016) for burned area and all available chemical species, partitioned by land use/land cover
+* [GFEDv4s Explorer](https://globalfires.earthengine.app/view/gfedv4s): Explore GFEDv4s emissions (1997-2016, 2017-2019 beta estimates) for burned area and all available chemical species, partitioned by land use/land cover
     - *Note*: Burned area from small fires is approximate based on the small fire fraction for emissions
 * [GFEDv4s Animated Burned Area](https://globalfires.earthengine.app/view/gfedv4s-monthly-ba-animated): Visualize the seasonality of GFEDv4s burned area.
     - *Note*: GFEDv4s BA is averaged into monthly means.
 Please wait until all the images load (check the layer list in the upper-right hand corner of the map) before clicking 'Play.'